-NOW, THEREFORE, BE RESOLVED, that the following land acknowledgement will be read aloud at the start of each Health Commission and Department of Public Health meeting that is open to the public in accordance with Chapter 67.3(d) of the San Francisco Administrative Code:
+NOW, THEREFORE, BE RESOLVED, that the following land acknowledgement will be read aloud at the start of each Health Commission and Department of Public Health meeting that is open to the public:

-"The San Francisco Health Commission/San Francisco Department of Public Health staff acknowledges that we are on the unceded ancestral homeland of the Ramaytush (rah-my-toosh) Ohlone (O-lon-ee) who are the original inhabitants of the San Francisco Peninsula.
-As the Indigenous stewards of this land, and in accordance with their traditions, the Ramaytush Ohlone have never ceded, lost, nor forgotten their responsibilities as the caretakers of this place, as well as for all peoples who reside in their traditional territory.
+The San Francisco Health Commission/San Francisco Department of Public Health staff acknowledges that we are on the unceded ancestral homeland of the Ramaytush (rah-mytoosh) Ohlone who are the original inhabitants of the San Francisco Peninsula.
+As the indigenous stewards of this land, and in accordance with their traditions, the Ramaytush Ohlone have never ceded, lost, nor forgotten their responsibilities as the caretakers of this place, as well as for all peoples who reside in their traditional territory.
 As guests, we recognize that we benefit from living and working on their traditional homeland.
-We wish to pay our respects by acknowledging the Ancestors, Elders, and Relatives of the Ramaytush Ohlone community and by affirming their sovereign rights as First Peoples;" and be it
+We wish to pay our respects by acknowledging the Ancestors, Elders, and Relatives of the Ramaytush Ohlone community and by affirming their sovereign rights as First Peoples; and be it